 Along those lines, no matter how long you’ve been engaged in your sport, it’s always important to warm up by starting at a lower intensity before pushing yourself to your maximum effort.

 Different types of feet and activities require different shoes for optimal performance and protection.
 How do you know which shoes to choose?
 Portland has many great shoe stores with highly skilled fit technicians, and these are great places to start.
 But people often bring their questions — and sometimes bags of shoes — to my office, and I’m happy to offer advice.

 If you’re having some minor pain, but you can still walk and bear weight on your foot and ankle, then it’s probably OK to try “walking it off” to see if it feels better.
 But if you can’t walk on it or if the pain is severe, prolonged or affecting your activities, don’t tough it out and risk further injury — have a doctor look at it.

 For some people, all it takes is one bad sprain to damage the joint, destabilize the ankle and set up a tendency to roll the ankle easily in the future.
 If you’ve had multiple sprains or you seem to roll your ankle all the time, getting a doctor’s evaluation sooner rather than later could save your ankle joint.
 An unstable ankle puts mechanical stress on the joint surface.
 Research shows that having surgery to tighten up the injured ligaments and stabilize the ankle can prevent arthritis down the road.

 Dr. Holm is board-certified in foot surgery and reconstructive rearfoot and ankle surgery by The American Board of Foot and Ankle Surgery.
-He sees patients at our Downtown and Tigard locations.
+He sees patients at our Northeast and Tigard locations.